Atlanta, GA Child Support Lawyer

 Enforcing a Child Support Order

 Sometimes a parent does not pay child support as ordered.
 In that case, the receiving parent can ask the Division of Child Support Services (DCSS) to pursue the overdue support, but when working through DCSS, resolution can take a long time.
-It is often faster to work with an Atlanta, GA child support attorney.
+It is often faster to work with an Atlanta, Georgia child support attorney.

 The receiving parent can ask the court to enforce the child support order and hold the non-paying parent in contempt.
 O.C.G.A. §19-6-30 states that outstanding payments may be garnished from the non-paying parent’s wages.
 If the non-paying parent is unemployed or self-employed, the court could attach their tax refunds and any government benefits they receive, freeze their bank account, and take whatever steps are necessary to bring child support up to date.